 After your initial application is accepted, we will speak to three disability professionals who know you and your family well.
 Following those conversations, we will set up a family interview to get to know you better, to learn more about your family, child, and needs, and to answer your questions.
 This interview will be done over video and if you live close to a Good Dog! team member we will also visit your home.

 The typical wait time for a Good Dog! service dog is approximately 24 months.
 This wait officially starts when a family has raised half of their fee-for-service.
 Due to our custom matching process, wait times can vary depending on the needs of the child and lifestyle of the family.

 Good Dog! needs to raise $26,000 to raise, care and train each dog as well as educate and support each family.
-With the help of our Family Fundraising Director, families accepted into the Good Dog! program pay or fundraise $16,000.
+With the help of our Family Fundraising Couch, families accepted into the Good Dog! program pay or fundraise $16,000.
 The remaining $10,000 is provided to families in need, through the Good Dog!
 Scholarship Fund.
 We have seen that the love and support that families receive through fundraising can be a healing process in itself.

 Families are never required to fundraise for Good Dog!
 Service Canines.